Jonah Hex: Powers and abilities

 Jonah Hex has a reputation throughout the West as a ruthless and prolific killer, but like Batman, he is bound by a personal code of honor to protect and avenge the innocent, as well as protect women and children no matter the circumstances.
 On many occasions, his reputation by itself has proven enough to deter potential foes.
 Knowing that the infamous Jonah Hex is pursuing them often unnerves Hex's targets so badly that they make fatal mistakes, such as wasting ammunition, falling into traps, or turning and engaging Hex in a desperate stand-off that enables him to finish them easily.

-In Superman/Batman #16 when the timeline of the DC Universe was changed by the Legion of Super-Villains, Batman & Superman ended up being catapulted to multiple alternate timelines to restore everything back in its original order.
+In Superman/Batman #16 when the timeline of the DC Universe was changed by the Legion of Super-Villains, Batman and Superman ended up being catapulted to multiple alternate timelines to restore everything back in its original order.
 In one timeline, they end up in a modern-day Gotham City in which Western-themed superheroes act as law enforcement officers.
 While Superman was attending to a badly wounded Batman, Jonah Hex tracked them down and managed to kill the Man of Steel using Kryptonite bullets.
-Although Superman wasn't really killed, it was heavily implied that this was done primarily because in that story arc, the only way for Superman and Batman to be transported to another timeline is for them to die.
+Although Superman was not really killed, it was heavily implied that this was done primarily because in that story arc, the only way for Superman and Batman to be transported to another timeline is for them to die.

 Jonah Hex has, in many timelines, met and fought Batman.
 In Superman/Batman #16, Hex overpowered Batman in hand-to-hand combat (albeit Batman had been heavily wounded and thus couldn't fight back with his usual ability).
 In Batman: The Return of Bruce Wayne, Hex and Batman face off in a showdown.
 Even though he has experience in disarming gunmen with his batarangs, Batman was still outdrawn by Hex, and Hex shoots him in the stomach.
 However, Batman at the time was suffering from amnesia and lacked most of his skills, including his hand-to-eye coordination.

-The 2010 live-action movie gives Hex an additional power: due to his being brought back from the brink of death after being hung on a cross and tortured by Quentin Turnbull, he is shown to be able to raise the dead for a few moments and force them to speak truthfully.
-However, this power has not been seen in comics or any other media before or since the film.